mahouboy23/IB-notes/Comparative essay.md

 - You will need to start organizing your ideas using a mind map
 - Write a good thesis statement which make a claim about the author's purpose in writing
 - Find evidence from both text to support the claims that you make in your thesis statement
-- Write paragraph that follows the PEACE act structure which stand's for
+- Write paragraph that follows the PEACE act structure which stand's for [[Peace act]]